 A Paper Monument: The History of the Arolsen Archives

 How can you find a missing person when millions of people are looking for their family members and friends and the events are receding ever further into the past?
 How did the archive come into being?
 Who used it; who had access to it?
-The permanent exhibition “A Paper Monument: The History of the Arolsen Archives”, starting on June 18th 2019, offers answers to these questions.
+The permanent exhibition “A Paper Monument: The History of the Arolsen Archives” offers answers to these questions.

 Between 1933 and 1945, millions of human beings were deported and murdered under Nazi rule.
 One of the largest archives on the crimes committed by the Nazis was created in Arolsen for the purpose of searching for missing persons and clarifying the fates of victims.
 It comprises more than 30 million documents, file cards and lists pertaining to Holocaust victims and concentration camp inmates, foreign forced laborers and survivors.
 Immediately after World War II, the victorious Allied powers created structures for tracing the victims of Nazi persecution and searching for documents that would help clarify fates.